 What are PayPal’s Fees for Nonprofits?

-The PayPal merchant fee for registered charity accounts is 1.99% plus $0.49 for donations made in U.S. dollars.
+The PayPal merchant fee for online donations to registered charity accounts is 1.99% plus $0.49 for donations made in U.S. dollars.
 That rate is discounted from PayPal’s standard non-charity donation rate of 2.89% plus $0.49.

 If your nonprofit is working with an international donor base, it’s important to note two things: